 One pot Ground Turkey and Broccoli Pasta Recipe ready in 30 minutes and made with turkey, broccoli, tomatoes and Parmesan cheese.
-It’s a delicious healthy dinner your family will beg you to make over and over again.
+It’s a delicious healthy dinner packed with flavor and veggies!

 Ground turkey and broccoli pasta in a stock pot with parmesan cheese.